ethersphere/swap-swear-and-swindle/README.md

  The witness contract is specific to the game which is offered by the service, which means that each service will have its own witnesses contracts.

- The witness contract is accessed by the main SwearGame contract and is aligned with
+ The witness contract is accessed by the main Swear contract and is aligned with
  the ABIs defined at [witnessAbstract](contracts/abstracts/witnessAbstract.sol) contract.